 While the main terrace contains culinary herbs, the upper rooftop is allocated to the production of edibles and birdlife.
 Grapes, Figs and Apple espaliers are trained up the warm brick walls, while a potted Lemon tree accompanies a Rhubarb trough.
 The ‘Regent’ grape is enriched with Daylilies, enveloped by Yarrow, Mallow and Salvia.

-We all love culinary herbs, even if sometimes we forget they're there, yet our friendly buzzers are evermore deprived from steady supplies of nectar – where would we be without sufficient insect pollination?
+We all love culinary herbs, even if sometimes we forget they're there, yet our friendly buzzers are gradually deprived from steady supplies of nectar – where would we be without sufficient insect pollination?
 In this wildlife roof garden, plentiful, energising herbal clusters are relished in home cooking, amid a contemporary, sustainable terrace setting.
-Soothing Chamomile and effervescent Thyme ramble amongst miniature alpines and Winter savory, where in such a sunny terrace environment, the vigorous flora provides instant growth, and bees soon arrive – animating the urban scene with an unmistakable buzz.
+Soothing Chamomile and effervescent Thyme ramble among miniature alpines and Winter savory, where in such a sunny terrace, the vigorous flora exhibits instant growth, and bees soon arrive – animating the urban scene with an unmistakable buzz.

 Teasels enhance the garden in late summer with their architectural silhouettes, reaching three metres in height.
 Although a biennial, as the Angelica and Digitalis, it's a worthwhile selection.
-From a tiny pot planted in early spring emerges a stately, charismatic stem, producing beautiful, conical flower heads lasting well into winter, which bees absolutely love.
+From a tiny pot planted in early spring emerges a stately charismatic stem, producing beautiful conical flower heads lasting well into winter, which the bees absolutely love.
 In the centre of Clerkenwell, our summertime season revitalises this city turning with a sprawling drift of Purple Echinacea coneflowers, appreciated skywardly across the streetscape below.

 scent and sensibility